jeffscassell/usb_boot_disk_persistence/readme.md

 3. Boot/ESP partition

-   ESP:
+   #### ESP

-   EFI System Partition.
-This is the partition that the computer will look in when booting to try to find a bootloader.
-Bootloaders are just programs that get the ball rolling when starting the computer.
+   > EFI System Partition.
+This is the partition that the computer will look
+   > in when booting to try to find a bootloader.
+Bootloaders are just programs
+   > that get the ball rolling when starting the computer.

    From within `gdisk`, use the command ``` n ``` to create a new partition.
 It will prompt for the partition number, defaulting to 1.
 The default is fine.